ellatorres08/DH110-familyconnection/README.md

 Looking into color schemes, we start out with a light green motif and color coding for the maternal, paternal, and self family profiles.
 The second scheme presents a dark mode alternative to the light green scheme.
 And lastly, I played around with a scheme of different shades of brown and tan for a more neutral earth tone interface.

 ### Accessibility
+In order to evaluate the accessibility of my assorted color scheme selections, I employed a WCAG 2.1 color contrast checker.
+As seen in the image above, each of the color schemes passed this test when comparing the foreground colors to the text colors.

 ### Decision Making Process